Boyle’s Law

 $$ P_1 V_1 = P_2 V_2 $$ (At constant Temperature and mass)

-Adjust the pressure applied to the piston and observe the resulting volume and $PV$ constant.
+Adjust the pressure applied to the piston and verify the constancy of the $PV$ product.

 Applied Pressure ($P$)